Supbuddy docs

 Server Actions allowedOrigins audit

 For Next.js apps, Supbuddy reads your next.config.{ts,mts,js,mjs,cjs} and extracts the hosts in experimental.serverActions.allowedOrigins.
-If a mapped subdomain is missing from that list, the project shows an amber warning with a paste-ready snippet — Server Action POSTs through Supbuddy mappings would 403 otherwise.
+If a mapped subdomain is missing from that list, the project's warnings chip flags next.config: N origins missing; Server Action POSTs through Supbuddy mappings would 403 otherwise.
+Open the Apps tab (the chip's "open apps" jump) where the affected app shows the warning with a Fix button.

 MCP setup (AI agents)